Guided Soft Target (GST)

-The Guided Soft Target is a pilotable target which looks like another car to your vehicle.
-The self-propelled platform carries a soft vehicle target (Soft Car 360) which is aerodynamically stable yet can separate into lightweight parts on impact, avoiding damage to the test vehicle.
+The Guided Soft Target (GST) is a pilotable target system which looks like another car to your test vehicle.
+The self-propelled GST platform carries a the Soft Car 360 impactable vehicle target, which separates into lightweight parts on impact, avoiding damage to the test vehicle.

 Rugged, dependable platform